sfigg/commercialization-public/manufacture/desktop/system-builder-deployment-of-windows-10-for-desktop-editions.md

 If you use an x64 Windows 10 image, install x64 LIPs; if you use an x86 Windows 10 image, install x86 LIPs.

-1. Copy the LIP folder to the USB-B\LanguagePack\x64 or USB-B\LanguagePack\x86 folder:
+1. Copy the LIP to the USB-B\LanguagePack\x64 or USB-B\LanguagePack\x86 folder:

     ![Copy LIP](Images/copy-lip-1709.png)